- Founders Affiliate – Jan. 15, 2016

 - At the time of award activation, the amount of other research funding available to the principal investigator may not exceed $250,000 annually.
 This includes direct funds, and does not include the applicant's salary/fringe and intramural funding.

 - An applicant may submit only one affiliate application per deadline.
-If eligible, an applicant may simultaneously submit an application to an affiliate and to the national award program.
+If eligible, an applicant may simultaneously submit an application to an affiliate and to the association-wide award program.
 The proposed research plan may need to be adjusted based upon different length of award and dollars available.
 The deadline dates may be different for each submission.
 If both are funded, the applicant must choose one award.

 - Awards are not intended to supplement or duplicate currently funded work.
 Rather, it is expected that submitted applications will describe projects that are clearly distinct from ongoing research activities in the applicant's laboratory.
 Minor variations from existing research projects are not sufficient to constitute independent and distinct project.

 - An applicant who is unsuccessful in a competition may resubmit the same or similar application three times (the original plus two resubmissions).
 The same or similar application submitted for the fourth time will be administratively withdrawn.